 To display the Profiler Settings, click on the Settings tab and select Profiler on the left-hand side of the page.

-The Profiler Settings screen displays Expressions along with their Domain, Expression text, Expression Name, Owner, and Expression profiling Level.
+The Profiler Settings screen displays Expressions along with their Domain, Expression text/Constraints(DataType) and minimum column length, Expression Name, Owner, and Expression profiling Level.